-For instance, if you have a website launch project, you might split three months’ worth of work into six two-week sprints.
-During sprint one, your goals might include hosting setup, WordPress theme installation, sitemap creation, and content interviews/research.
 Tasks like these can often feel like prep work that team members are eager to get out of the way so they can focus on the real meat of the project.
-But if you establish them as the goals of your first sprint, you’ll not only make sure the project starts off on solid ground, you also help team members feel an early sense of accomplishment while they’re ramping up for the more intense work down the road.
+But if you reframe them as the goals of your first sprint, you’ll not only make sure the project starts off on solid ground, but you’ll also help team members feel an early sense of accomplishment while they’re ramping up for the more intense work down the road.

 Guide: Agile Marketing Cheat Sheet

 Guide: The Complete Guide to Agile Marketing